Steve Starks: Career

-In 2007, he joined the Larry H. Miller Group of Companies, working on mergers and acquisitions in the automotive dealership division.
-In 2015, Starks was named president of Larry H. Miller Sports & Entertainment, managing the Utah Jazz, the NBA G League’s Salt Lake City Stars, the Triple-A Salt Lake Bees, Vivint Smart Home Arena (now Delta Center), Megaplex Theatres, and other entities.
-He oversaw the $125 million renovation of Vivint Smart Home Arena, completed in 2017.
-In 2019, he led the effort to secure Salt Lake City as the host of the 2023 NBA All-Star Game.
+In 2015, Starks became president of Larry H. Miller Sports & Entertainment.
+In this role, he managed operations for the Utah Jazz, Salt Lake City Stars (NBA G League), Salt Lake Bees (Triple-A Baseball), Vivint Smart Home Arena (now Delta Center), Megaplex Theatres, KJZZ-TV, and The Zone sports radio network.
+He led a $125 million renovation of the Delta Center in 2017 and secured the 2023 NBA All-Star Game for Salt Lake City.